Souris, North Dakota

-Souris is a rural small city in Bottineau County, North Dakota, United States.
-There is a large granary at Souris, also a bank, post office and bar; but no grocery or gas station.
-Nikki Fowler ran against Willard Murch for the mayor seat.
-She came out victorious.
+Souris is a city in Bottineau County, North Dakota, United States.
 The population was 37 at the 2020 census.
 Souris was founded in 1901.

 Geography

 Souris is in the central part of the county.
 It is named after the Souris River, which flows through the area.

 According to the United States Census Bureau, the city has a total area of 0.10 sqmi, all land.